NogaMudrik/dLDS-Discrete-Python-Model/README.md

 #### Parameters:
       max_time         = Number of time points for the dynamics.
 Relevant only if data is empty;
       dt               =  time interval for the dynamics dynamics_type    = type of the dynamics.
-Can be 'cyl', 'lorenz', 'multi_cyl', 'torus', 'circ2d', 'spiral' num_subdyns      = number of sub-dynamics
+Can be 'cyl', 'lorenz','FHN', 'multi_cyl', 'torus', 'circ2d', 'spiral' num_subdyns      = number of sub-dynamics
       error_reco       = intial error for the reconstruction (do not touch) data             = if one wants to use a pre define groud-truth dynamics.
 If not empty - it overwrites max_time, dt, and dynamics_type